 Legendary Musician and Singer-Songwriter Paul Simon Headlines Phil Everly Benefit Concert in Nashville, Proceeds to support the COPD Foundation

-NASHVILLE, TN - October 2, 2014 - The COPD Foundation, a nonprofit organization dedicated to curing chronic obstructive pulmonary disease (COPD), is hosting "A Tribute to Phil Everly" benefit concert on Wednesday, October 29th at the home of Sylvia Roberts located at 1358 Page Road, Nashville, Tennessee.
-The evening's festivities will take place from 6:00 to 9:00 p.m., and will feature a rare acoustic performance by 12-time Grammy winner Paul Simon.
-The concert is being hosted to honor the legacy of Phil Everly who passed away in 2014 due to complications from COPD.
-Tickets and sponsorship opportunities are available online HERE.
+NASHVILLE, TN - October 2, 2014 - The COPD Foundation, a nonprofit organization dedicated to improving the lives of patients with COPD and related disorders, hosted "A Tribute to Phil Everly" benefit concert on Wednesday, October 29, 2014 at the home of Sylvia Roberts located at 1358 Page Road, Nashville, Tennessee.
+The evening's festivities featured a rare acoustic performance by 12-time Grammy winner Paul Simon.
+The concert was hosted to honor the legacy of Phil Everly who passed away in 2014 due to complications from COPD.

 Phil Everly, along with his brother Don Everly, formed one of the most influential duos in music, the Everly Brothers.
 The enduring influence of their close, expressive harmonies is evident in the work of British Invasion bands like the Beatles and the Hollies, and of folk-oriented acts such as Simon and Garfunkel, not to mention countless solo artists including Paul Simon himself who remarked, "I wish I'd have met him earlier.
 He was such a good friend."
 Most of the Everlys' hit singles - "Bye Bye Love," "Wake Up Little Susie," "All I Have to Do Is Dream" - merged Nashville's clean instrumental country style with innocuous teenage themes, and were smoother than other contemporary country-rock hybrids like rockabilly.
 Their mastery is revealed in their ballads, among them "Let It Be Me."

-Despite being the third leading cause of death in the United States and affecting more than 24 million Americans, there is very little research funding for chronic obstructive pulmonary disease.
+There is very little research funding for chronic obstructive pulmonary disease.
 COPD is a preventable and treatable disease, but the lack of research, awareness, and education has resulted in millions of unnecessary hospitalizations, complications, and even deaths of patients.
-Tennessee has the third highest rate of COPD in the United States with 8.7% of adults diagnosed with the disease, or more than 190,000 individuals.
 Characterized by breathlessness, frequent coughing and wheezing, COPD is a progressive disease with no cure yet.
-The COPD Foundation is working to advance knowledge about COPD to find a cure while simultaneously providing a myriad of free services to COPD patients and their family members who struggle daily with it.
+The COPD Foundation is working to advance knowledge about COPD while simultaneously providing a myriad of free services to COPD patients and their family members who struggle daily with it.

 About Phil Everly